-Another cracker New Zealand sweet which is a hard layer of orange with soft chocolate inside.
-They are delicious and a must-have when you go to the movies!
+These are made up of a hard layer of orange with soft chocolate inside.
+They are delicious and a must have food when you go to the movies!

 It’s a dessert that has long been in dispute between Australia and New Zealand about who thought of the pavlova first.

 Regardless of who first made it, though, Pavlova is one of the most popular New Zealand desserts.
 In fact, it’s considered by many to be the national dish of New Zealand – and you can find it everywhere!

 These chocolate sweets are one of New Zealand’s most popular confectionery!
 They have a layer of chocolate with a ‘pineapple’ inside but to me, they don’t taste like pineapple at all.

 Whatever they taste like, they are good and a Kiwi classic!

 The Anzac biscuit has a hard consistency and made from oats, golden syrup and a load of other ingredients.

 The history of the Anzac dates to World War 1 where wives and others would send their sons and husbands these New Zealand desserts because the ingredients wouldn’t go off in transit.